geoai777/zfs_arc/README.md

 To simplify matter I wrote script that does everything itself and allows either to set size manually or set recommended size automatically.

+## Configuration
+Script is pretty much ready to work, but if you require to set another `zfs.conf` location or name, do edit `mod_config` variable.

+If your install has pve folder other than `/etc/pve` (which is highly unlikely), then edit `pve_dir` variable.

 ## Usage
 - download
 - run

+## Feature thoughts
+- add ability to remove value from zfs.conf